radumarias/rencfs/README.md

 # Contribute

+If you find any issues or you desire a feature, please follow these steps:

+- [Open a bug](https://github.com/radumarias/rencfs/issues/new?assignees=&labels=&projects=&template=bug_report.md&title=): Create a report to help us improve.
+- [Report a security vulnerability](https://github.com/radumarias/rencfs/security/advisories/new): Report a security vulnerability.
+- [Feature request](https://github.com/radumarias/rencfs/issues/new?assignees=&labels=&projects=&template=feature_request.md&title=): Suggest an idea for this project.

 Feel free to fork it, change and use it however you want.
 If you build something interesting and feel like sharing pull requests are always appreciated.